-(Return to Table of Content Chapter Six
+(Return to Table of Content

-Student Application for Financial Aid
+Chapter Six Student Application for Financial Aid (Return to Table of Contents)

 Students are required to submit aid applications on an annual basis.
 Priority consideration for receipt of financial aid funds administered by the Financial Aid Office shall be given to students who submit all required documentation by the assigned priority filing date.